StanislasMzx/Secret-Santa-TIPE/README.md

 GMAIL_PASSWORD = '***secret(santa)'
 ```

+> Remark : Gmail account allows you to send 100 emails per day via this application

 ### 3 - Check the data input format

 **The list of participants must be a [csv file](https://fr.wikipedia.org/wiki/Comma-separated_values) stored in <code>/draw_files</code> and must have the following format :**